 TCV has purchased a property located near Tragowel, approximately 12 kms south of Kerang.
-Subject to planning and environmental approvals, the 360-hectare site is proposed as the location for a new terminal station required as part of the VNI West transmission project.
+Subject to the outcomes of the EES, the 360-hectare site is proposed as the location for a new terminal station required as part of the VNI West transmission project.
+Construction on this site cannot commence until all appropriate environmental and planning approvals are obtained and would not begin before 2026.
+The land purchase does not pre-empt the location of the final easement for the transmission line.

 This type of infrastructure is common across Victoria, with 61 terminal stations currently in operation, including several of a similar size, such as a terminal located in Moorabool.
-The proposed Tragowel terminal station is yet to be designed but the initial footprint is likely to be less than 20% of the available land, with dimensions around 300m x 800m leaving considerable areas of open space.
+The proposed Tragowel terminal station is yet to be designed, but the initial footprint is likely to be less than 20% of the available land, with dimensions around 300m x 800m leaving considerable areas of open space.

 A terminal station is a key component of the electrical grid and is crucial in ensuring a stable and safe electrical supply.
 Victoria is home to over 60 such facilities, designed to facilitate the transition of electricity from high-voltage transmission lines to lower-voltage distribution networks that directly serve homes, businesses, and other users.

 Yes.
-Flooding and water flows were an important consideration during the “due diligence” process as we made an initial assessment of the suitability of the site for a terminal station.
+Flooding and water flows were an important consideration during the ‘due diligence’ process as we made an initial assessment of the suitability of the site for a terminal station.
+Initial studies looked at issues such as siting, water flows, flood levels and requirements from water and catchment authorities.
+More information about flooding and the proposed terminal site can be found here (https://transmissionvictoria.com.au/project-resour...).

 Terminal stations are largely remotely operated, which means that access is not required for day-to-day activities.
 In a major flood, even if a terminal is surrounded by water, it can generally still operate, and without safety risk to the community.